+ACTEC has filed various comments with the IRS with detailed observations and recommendations for guidance regarding the implementation of the statutory provisions.
+The IRS issued proposed regulations to update the minimum distribution rules, including guidance regarding the SECURE Act, on February 23, 2022.
 The IRS delayed the issuance of final RMD regulations until the provisions impacted by SECURE 2.0 could be revised.
-Notice 2023-54, issued in July 2023, provided transition relief related to the RMD age increases in SECURE 2.0 and waived excise taxes for the failure to make certain required minimum distributions.
-It also announced that the final RMD regulations would not apply until 2024.
+Notices 2023-54 and 2024-35 provided transition relief and stated that the final RMD regulations would not apply until 2025.

-Notice 2024-35 extends the waiver of excise taxes for the failure to make "specified RMDs" in 2024 and states that the final RMD regulations will not apply until 2025.
 Guidance in the form of questions and answers regarding certain provisions in SECURE 2.0 was released December 20, 2023, in Notice 2024-2, 2024-2 I.R.B.
 316 (dated January 8, 2024).